kevinhectorngetich/kevinhectorngetich/README.md

 ### Hi there 👋
 - 👋 Hi, I’m kevinhector
 - 👀 I’m interested in flutter, dart, rive, fast api, deno, python, and much more fun stuff!
-- 🌱 I’m currently learning node js, Generative AI 😄
+- 🌱 I’m currently learning node js, Gen AI 😄
 - 💞️ I’m looking to collaborate on flutter projects, ui design, animations, also backend stuff with node and python + ML stuff.
 - 📫 How to reach me, email @ ngetichkevinhector@gmail.com